 Step 2: Braise the ribs

-In a clean wok, deep pan or pot, heat up a little oil and add the drained ribs, along with whole garlic cloves, a piece of ginger and sections of scallions.
-Stir fry over medium heat until the surface of the ribs become lightly golden.
+In a clean non-stick or stainless steel wok or skillet (frying pan), heat up a little oil and add the drained ribs, along with whole garlic cloves, a piece of ginger and sections of scallions.
+Stir fry over medium heat until the surface of the ribs becomes lightly golden.

 Add all the condiments, namely sugar, black rice vinegar, light soy sauce, dark soy sauce and a little salt.
 Then pour in hot water just enough to level with the ribs.
 Bring to a full boil then cover with a lid.
 Leave to simmer over low heat for about 50 minutes until the meat becomes tender (but not falling off the bones).